spryker/spryker-docs/docs/aop/user/apps/usercentrics.md

 [Usercentrics](https://usercentrics.com/) is the Consent Management Platform (CMP) that lets you obtain and manage the consent of your users to use cookies across your store.
 Usercentrics helps you get GDPR, CCPA, and LGPD compliant by allowing your customers to decide which tracking cookies they want to accept or reject.

-You can configure different sets of tracking tools, called *Settings* in Usercentrcis.
-You can use the different sets of tracking tools for different countries of your store, depending on their legal requirements.
-Every set of tracking tools has its unique setting ID.
+Based on the tracking tools you use in your storefronts, you can define different sets of tracking tool configurations, called *Settings* in Usercentrics.
+You can use these different settings for different countries of your store, depending on their legal requirements for user consent and data privacy.
+Every setting has its unique setting ID.
 To comply with the legislation of each country you have in your shop, you can configure which setting ID is to be used in which Spryker store.

 {% info_block infoBox "Info" %}